loopbackio/loopback-next/docs/site/Repositories.md

 When a `DataSource` is instantiated, the configuration properties will be used to initialize the connector to connect to the backend system.
-You can define a DataSource using legacy Juggler in your LoopBack 4 app as follows:
+You can define a DataSource using Juggler in your LoopBack 4 app as follows:

 {% include code-caption.html content="src/datsources/db.datasource.ts" %}